Your Complete Guide to the UK Customs Declaration Service (CDS)

 • CDS supports more detailed commodity-level data, improving classification accuracy

-How Do I Register for the Customs Declaration Service?
+How Do I Register for the UK Customs Declaration Service?

 1. Obtain an EORI number.
 An Economic Operator Registration and Identification (EORI) number is required before you can use CDS.
 If you do not already have one, you can apply on the GOV.UK website.
 Most UK businesses receive their EORI within three working days.